getporter/porter/docs/content/quickstart/parameters.md

 Version: 0.1.0
 Porter Version: v0.38.1-32-gb76f5c1c

-No credentials defined

 Parameters:
 Name   Description                           Type     Default   Required   Applies To name   Name of to whom we should say hello   string   llama     false      All Actions

-No outputs defined

-No custom actions defined

-No dependencies defined
 ```

 In the Parameters section of the output returned by explain, there is a single optional string parameter, name, with a default of "llama" that applies to "All Actions".